- The growth of venture capital investment in Latin America (LatAm) has outpaced most developed economies.

 Yet the ecosystem is much broader than just early-stage companies.
 Numerous unicorns and decacorns demonstrate the ecosystem’s ability to not only found early-stage companies but also support them as they scale in LatAm and abroad.
 In two months alone, LatAm had three new unicorns and one unicorn exit.
 The success of LatAm unicorns will likely attract continued VC investment into the region.

 LatAm unicorns: Valuation and country

 With an abundance of capital, growing interest from international investors, a vibrant early-stage ecosystem and the proven success of LatAm unicorns, we see a bright future for the innovation economy.
-COVID-19 will undoubtedly continue to stifle investment, but the fundamentals of LatAm have not changed.
+While the effects of COVID-19 will undoubtedly continue to stifle investment, the fundamentals of LatAm have not changed.

 As the global leader in the innovation economy, we at SVB are excited to partner with entrepreneurs and investors in this up-and-coming ecosystem — taking our learnings and deep industry expertise from Silicon Valley and bringing it to LatAm.
 With this in mind, we launched our first $30 million debt fund focused on lending to growth-stage technology companies in the region.
 While small, through close relationships with IDB Invest and Partners for Growth, we can write checks between $1 million and $15 million.

 As LatAm continues to grow, we look forward to supporting the next generation of founders and VCs as a business and financial partner.
 If you are a founder or investor in LatAm or are interested in learning more about LatAm opportunities, please reach out — we are always happy to chat.